utahplt/ifT-benchmark/EXAMPLES.md

         if day is Object and has_field(day, "rainfall"): let val = day["rainfall"]
             if val is Number and 0 <= val <= 999:
-                total += day["rainfall"]  // expected: no type error, right-hand expression is a number count += 1
+                total += val  // expected: no type error, right-hand expression is a number count += 1
     return (if count > 0: total / count else: 0)
 ```